phorsley/DotApprove/README.md

    `cd /PATH/TO/PROJECT/DIR` followed by `./dev_serve.sh`
 3. Commit the changes with git.
 4. Push to github.
 (PerivanSolutions/DotApprove)
-5. log into the webserve via ssh. `ssh perivan.co.uk`
+5. log into the webserve via ssh. `ssh louis@perivan.co.uk`
 6. Navigrate to the websites directory. `cd websites`
 7. Sync changes from git and rebuild the site. `./sync_and_rebuild.rb`